FelemixX/CRUD_PHP/README.md

 # CRUD_PHP
-CRUD made in PHP and MariaDB.
+CRUD made in PHP and MySQL.

 Database dump scripts are in DB_Dump folder.